-EMERGENCY MANAGEMENT/ COMMUNITY UPDATES & EMERGENCY RESOURCE DATABASE
+EMERGENCY MANAGEMENT AND COMMUNITY UPDATES DATABASE

 The Chiefs of Ontario is working to ensure communities have access to needs based resources, open communications, personal protective equipment and other medical supplies to strengthen community response.